born: Bird Year. early childhood: collected skies adolescence: collected sea-weeds late adolescence: gave birth to a grapefruit.

 I know you’d think I couldn’t possibly see on the first day!
 Well I did.

-Of course it was the first thing on my mind!
+Of course it was the first thing that came to my mind!

 The title, ‘Everything in the Universe is Unfinished’ refers to Yoko’s latest book (published October 2018 – read my review here: https://madelinex.com/2018/09/25/yokos-unfinished-symphony/